Print

 Instructions

-6. Garnish with parsley, and serve!
+6. Serve with parsley, if desired.

 Notes